 Fermenting waste is far better than composting.
 Greenhouse gas emissions are greatly reduced during fermentation, there are no insect or rodent problems, and the end product is extremely valuable as a soil conditioner and fertiliser.
 Also, the process retains all the energy (not released to the atmosphere) and all the water is retained and not evaporated.

-Bokashi grains have a shelf life of approx. 6 months and should be stored in a cool, dark location and the bag kept airtight.
+Bokashi grains should be stored in a cool, dark location and the bag kept airtight.